domRiddle/ASF/Localization.md

 ---

 Be extremely careful about this, and ensure that your URL indeed exists, since if you make a mistake, that link will stop functioning.
-If you succeeded, you now have fully functional translation with link pointing to translated (in our case `Setting-up-pl-PL`) page.
+If you succeeded, you now have a fully functional translation with link pointing to translated (in our case `Setting-up-pl-PL`) page.

 Doing the steps above will properly translate our HTML back to markdown: